About Us

 Owner, Physical Therapist

-Nate is from Seattle and moved to LA in 2016.
+Nate is from Seattle and moved to the LA area in 2016.
 His journey began early on when he took a sports medicine class in high school, doing a job shadow with the Seattle Sonics’ strength and conditioning coach which spurred his interest in the field.
 As a sports medicine major in college, his natural knack for the human and exercise sciences and various life experiences along the way, including a major car accident and injury of his own, led him to pursue physical therapy which he felt was a better fit than athletic training or medical school.
 He went on to receive his Doctor of Physical Therapy degree in 2012.

 Languages: English, Korean, Spanish (conversational)